-Cash used in investing activities totaled \$(0.3) million for the year ended December 31, 2018, \$(11.9) million for the year ended December 31, 2017, and \$(0.2) million for the year ended December 31, 2016.
-Annual amounts primarily consist of capital expenditures to support our manufacturing efforts including the purchase of our new manufacturing facility and additional production equipment
+Cash used in investing activities totaled \$11,835 for the year ended December 31, 2019 and \$292 for the year ended December 31, 2018.
+Cash used in investing activities during 2019 primarily consist of purchases of debt securities in line with our investment strategy.
+Cash used in investing activities during 2018 primarily consist of capital expenditures to support our previous manufacturing efforts, including the purchase of our facility and additional production equipment.